DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "Even for sword that can cut through magic, this number is not something it can deal with."

 She was convinced of her certain victory.
-Following Vanessa's will, these hundreds flames, that looked like a flowers, rushed forward at Kay.
+Following Vanessa's will, these hundreds flames, that looked like a flowers, rushed forward at Kai.

 "Fall..."